-Preparing for an office relocation can be stressful.
-Moving in to a new space is exciting but it takes a lot of work to make it happen.
+Preparing for an office move can be stressful.
+Relocating to a new space is exciting but it takes a lot of work to make it happen.
 From personal belongings to large office machines, every item should be labeled and moved with care.
 We’ve compiled a helpful packing checklist to make sure you don’t forget any of the important items along the way!

 - Color code: Color coding can be used to designate floors, departments, or individual rooms/offices.
 Just make sure to have a comprehensive key and distribute it to your employees and your moving company.